MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2058.md

 }
 ```

-Possible resolutions include removing the construct or modifying the operand to an appropriate integer constant expression.
+To resolve the issue, use an integer constant expression.
+For example, `int arr[2];`